 In November 2015 the team even visited Valve’s HQ in Bellevue, Washington.
 "A number of past and present developers were able to make it," says Engels.
 "It’s hard to speak for everyone at Valve, but the company must like us a little if it’s allowing us to do this project."
 Not many game companies would allow something like Black Mesa to exist, let alone be sold on its own distribution platform.
 But the quality, polish and passion of Black Mesa obviously won Valve over.

-The Black Mesa team doesn’t work in one office, which can make orchestrating such a huge project difficult.
+The team doesn’t work in one office, which can make orchestrating such a huge project difficult.
 "We use chat programs and online forums," says Engels.
 "We try and use chat to work out specific problems, then use forums to document what we talked about so we can refer to it later."
 Time zones are one of the biggest hurdles for such a disconnected team, and it’s basically impossible to get everyone together at once.
 "We try to schedule a few meetings or playtests where everyone can get involved.
 We’ve been using Google Docs recently and they’ve been a huge help."

 Engels thinks history has been crueller to Xen than it deserves.
 "I think the dislike of those levels might have grown in our minds as time has gone on," he says.
 "We see a lot of support for the old Xen on our Steam forums."
 The consensus in the community, he adds, is that Valve ran out of time and wasn’t able to iterate on the alien levels like they did with the rest of the game.
 "We can tell you from our own experience that taking your game to a new world is more challenging than it looks on paper."

 When Valve created Xen, technical and time limitations had an impact on how it looked.
 "With the earth-based assets, even if they were super vague due to technical limitations, we at least had an idea of how Valve wanted them to look," says Engels.
 "But with Xen, we had little to go on.
 Even if we built a 1:1 replica of the old levels (which we haven’t), we still have to ask ourselves: how was this supposed to look?"
-It’s unclear whether the planet was supposed to be as barren as it is, or if Valve had intended it to be much more elaborate and detailed.
+It’s unclear whether this weird place was supposed to be as barren as it is, or if Valve had intended it to be much more elaborate and detailed.

 As for the Black Mesa facility itself, the team went above and beyond merely remaking the existing levels.
 "I think you could argue that the main character in Half-Life is Black Mesa itself," says Engels.
 "We wanted to modernise the game, so we had to really dive into Half-Life 2 and the episodes to look at how they were designed."
-The team adopted Valve’s philosophy of creating games that are "simple on the surface but complex under the hood".
+The team adopted Valve’s philosophy of creating games that are "simple on the surface but complex under the hood."

 Some areas, particularly the dam in Surface Tension, have been hugely expanded, feeling a lot more dramatic than in the original.
 "We used real-world reference to get things looking as realistic as possible, then built the game on top of that," says Engels.
-"When you make your way through Half-Life, what made it feel real was how the facility existed beyond what you could see.
+"When you made your way through Half-Life, what made it feel real was how the facility existed beyond what you could see.
 A simple closet or the hint of a sprawling complex through a window was enough to create that illusion.
 And the Source engine really helped us capitalise on that in Black Mesa."

 But while Black Mesa largely remains loyal to the source material in spirit, the team did change quite a few things.
 "The biggest example of what we changed was the chapter On a Rail," says Engels.
 "We made the player path much clearer at the expense of having it feel a lot more linear."
 They also updated the game’s archaic crouch-jump function.
 "The player automatically crouches when they jump now, which makes it feel a bit more modern.
 Crouch-jumping was cool back in 1998, but these days it feels overly complicated."